 In most cases, they cannot avoid paying tax.

-If someone is living in Spain, then they are deemed a tax resident and have to pay taxes to that country, just the same as in other countries.
+If someone is living in Spain, then they are usually deemed a tax resident and have to pay taxes to that country, just the same as in other countries.
+But not in all cases.

 Everyone knows someone who lives in Spain but still pays their taxes in the UK.
 There may be a reason for that.
 For example, UK rental income is taxed in the UK, but the person is still liable for Spanish taxes on this and may have to declare it, which is where the double taxation treaty comes into play.